IMMM-SFA/tell/doc/source/user_guide.rst

 Multi-Layer Perceptron (MLP) Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**tell** uses a series of multilayer perceptron (MLP) models to predict future loads.
+**tell** uses a series of multilayer perceptron (MLP) models to project future loads.
 There is one unique MLP model for each BA.
 The
 general form of each MLP model is:

 .. math::